Safety & Thermal Management | BESS Guide

 Best for smaller systems

-• Airflow design (ducting, pressure drop, recirculation control)
+• Airflow design including ducting, pressure drop, and recirculation control

-• Filter maintenance to prevent blockage + thermal drift
+• Filter maintenance to prevent blockage and thermal performance drift

-• Ambient sensitivity in heat waves / enclosed rooms
+• Ambient sensitivity during heat events or in enclosed spaces

 Liquid Cooling